 NSAIDs elevate the chance Of Cardiac Side Effects.

 Another concerning side effect of some NSAIDs is an elevated risk of cardiovascular events like a heart attack.
 As we know from many studies, Aspirin is protective against heart attacks.
-It prevents platelets from aggregating together, which stops the formation of serious clots that can occlude a vessel and lead to a heart attack or stroke.
-The non-aspirin NSAIDs also work on that enzyme and affect another enzyme that promotes clotting.
+It prevents platelets from aggregating together, stopping serious clots from forming that can occlude a vessel and lead to a heart attack or stroke.
+The non-aspirin NSAIDs also work on that enzyme, affecting another enzyme that promotes clotting.
 Research has identified that those NSAIDs that tend to block COX-2 compared to COX-1 have an increased risk of thrombosis (blood clotting).
 There is no association between naproxen (at dosages up to 1000mg per day) and an increased risk of detrimental vascular events.
 Physicians like naproxen for this rationale.
 A small amount of (dosages up to 1200 milligrams per day) is an option for naproxen; however, there is a relationship between higher dosages of ibuprofen (up to the advised maximum of 2400mg/day) with an elevated risk of cardiovascular events.
 People who already have heart issues or have had a stroke must use NSAIDs carefully.
-It’s not advisable to use NSAIDs after coronary artery bypass graft (CABG) surgery.
+Using NSAIDs after coronary artery bypass graft (CABG) surgery is not advisable.
 All NSAIDs carry a notification that they can elevate the risk of cardiovascular events, so you should only use them under a physician’s supervision, particularly in people with a history of heart disease.
 The risk of heart issues is minimal when a doctor prescribes for short periods – such as a musculoskeletal injury – in people at low cardiovascular risk.

 Other Side Effects Common to all NSAIDs

 There is an association between all NSAIDs and kidney toxicity and allergic-type reactions.
 NSAIDs also interact with medications, including: